fhwang/admin_assistant/quick_start.markdown

 This document assumes you are highly familiar with Ruby and Rails; if you are a beginning Rails user you might want to start with our <a href="/admin_assistant/tutorial.html">tutorial</a>.
 </div>

-1) Add the gem to your Gemfile, and install it with `bundle install`.
+### Add the gem to your Gemfile

     gem 'admin_assistant'

+### Include admin\_assistant's CSS and Javascript in your layout

-2) admin\_assistant comes packaged with standard CSS and Javascript that you should include in whatever layout your admin controllers will be using.
+admin\_assistant comes packaged with standard CSS and Javascript that you should include in whatever layout your admin controllers will be using.
 You'll also need to make sure to include jquery, if you're not including it already.

     <html>
       <head>